APC-SoCIT/APC_2023_2024_T1_APC_CLINIC_SYSTEM/README.md

 7. After that, in your terminal type `composer update` then wait to finish
 8. After that, type `npm install` to install node.js then wait to finish
 9. After that, type `php artisan key:generate`
-10. Next, type `php artisan migrate` after the migrate, type `php artisan db:seed` to generate data on migrate table
+10. Next, type `php artisan migrate` after the migrate, type `php artisan migrate:fresh`
+11. Then run `php artisan db:seed` to generate data on migrate table
-11. Finally run the node.js by typing in your terminal `npm run dev`
+12. Finally run the node.js by typing in your terminal `npm run dev`
-12. Open new terminal or mirror the existing one on your Visual Studio Code and type `php artisan serve`
+13. Open new terminal or mirror the existing one on your Visual Studio Code and type `php artisan serve`

-Note: If there are no other files for the framework, you might be in the main branch to change this, type 'git switch framework' onto the terminal to switch.
+Note: If there are no other files for the framework, you might be in the main branch to change this, type `git switch framework` onto the terminal to switch.